1 Missed CallA New Musical

 He means:

-I’m trying to talk myself out of needing help by comparing pain like it’s a league table.
+I’m trying to talk myself out of needing help by comparing pain like it is a league table.

 He means:

-I’m exhausted in a way sleep won’t fix, but tired is easier to say than frightened.
+I’m exhausted in a way sleep will not fix, but tired is easier to say than frightened.

 He means:

-I can’t do this alone, but I have mistaken silence for strength for too long.
+I cannot do this alone, but I have mistaken silence for strength for too long.

 Dates